yatoma/yatoma/README.md

 - 👋 Hi, I’m @yatoma here is my collection of the skills
 - 👀 I’m interested in QA
-- 🌱 I’m currently learning Git, Postman,
+- 🌱 I’m currently learning more detailed about git, Postman, JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me tamara.iakubovska@kaydee.info

 <!---
 yatoma/yatoma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.